 Takeaway

-Like squash bugs, the spotted cucumber beetle and striped cucumber beetle like to feed on cucumber plants, squash, melons, and other cucurbits.
+The spotted cucumber beetle and striped cucumber beetle are destructive garden pests that feed on cucumbers, squash, melons, and other cucurbits.

 They may also go after other plants.
 Therefore, be prepared and have a plan to help control these insect pests naturally.